Electromagnetic Couplings of Dark Domain Walls

 For the QCD-motivated scenario of \cite{Kaloper:2025wgn,Kaloper:2025upu}, the bubble radius is larger by the cube of the ratio of cutoffs, $r_0\sim10^{-21}\,{\rm eV}^{-1}$, corresponding to energies ${\cal E}\sim10^{12}\,{\rm GeV}$.
-If the discharging sector in this case is UV completed by an asymptotically free gauge theory which enters strong coupling and chiral symmetry breaking below $10^{12} {\rm ~GeV}$, below which the top form is induced, the membrane production in these circumstances would also evade copious production in heavy-ion collisions, despite very large electromagnetic fields and despite the presence of significant wall couplings to electromagnetism at low energies.
+If the discharging sector in this case is UV completed by an asymptotically free gauge theory which enters strong coupling and chiral symmetry breaking below $10^{12} {\rm ~GeV}$, below which the top form is induced, the membrane production in these circumstances would also evade copious production in heavy-ion collisions, despite large electromagnetic fields and significant wall couplings to electromagnetism at low energies.
 A similar conclusion applies to magnetars, whose enormous electromagnetic fields also involve energies where top forms and membranes have already decoupled.

-We do have additional constraints from cosmology to account for, which we mentioned above.
-A straggler bubble nucleated far from the peak nucleation epoch could survive percolation and later reenter our Hubble volume.
+Additional constraints from cosmology concern a straggler bubble nucleated far from the peak nucleation epoch could survive percolation and later reenter our Hubble volume.
 If its tension were too large, the resulting wall would distort the CMB.
 Requiring that its total energy be smaller than the energy in a Hubble volume, $E_{\rm hubble}\simeq\rho_0/H_0^3$, by a factor of $10^{-6} - 10^{-7}$ \cite{Zeldovich:1974uw} implies ${\cal T} < 10^{-6}\Mpl^2 H_0 \sim {\rm few}\times(100\,{\rm keV})^3$.